juliangroen/chatgpt-dev/mermaid/auth_api_example_sequence_diagram.md

 ```

-In this diagram, the client makes a request for data to the API.
+> In this diagram, the client makes a request for data to the API.
 The API then checks the provided authentication key and returns a 401 Unauthorized response if it's not valid.
 The client then adds the correct authentication key and repeats the request.
 The API validates the key again and returns a 200 OK response along with the requested data.

-## GitHub Integration
+### GitHub Integration

 GitHub Markdown files natively supports mermaid syntax for the most popular diagram types.
-By just annotating the codeblock with "mermaid" i.e. ````mermaid` GitHub will display the rendered diagram inline.
+By just annotating the codeblock with "mermaid" i.e. ` ```mermaid` GitHub will display the rendered diagram inline as seen below.

 ```mermaid
 sequenceDiagram